Making A Difference in Our County

 Agriculture and Natural Resources

-Atkinson County’s farm-gate value totals more than $107 million, excluding broiler-integrator production, and ranks 41st in total farm-gate value out of all Georgia counties.
+Atkinson County’s farm gate value totals $107 million and ranks 42nd in total farm gate value among all Georgia counties.

 Agriculture is a vital part of Atkinson County.
-UGA Extension provides unbiased, research-based education, playing a vital role in helping producers maximize profits and production.
-We hold production meetings specific to the crops grown in Atkinson County so that we can share new technologies and recommendations for the coming year.
+UGA Cooperative Extension provides unbiased, research-based education, playing a vital role in helping producers maximize profits and production.
+We hold production meetings specific to the crops in Atkinson County so that we can share new technologies and recommendations for the coming year.
 Meetings held this past year addressed corn and soybean production, peanut production, cotton production, area tobacco updates and blueberry production.
-Our office conducted trials in cotton-variety selection and tobacco production this past year.
+Our office conducted trials in cotton variety selection, peanut fungicide trials and tobacco production this past year.
 We analyzed the data gatherd and share this information with farmers.
 The traditional role of helping our clientele one-on-one is still our strongest asset.
 Much of the work conducted throughout the year is via phone, office and farm or site visits.

 4-H Youth Development